Sunday (sic) Sept 12th

 As regards something for your 21st*** we’ll go out and buy something when I get home – which won’t be long now.

-I’ve just had a long conversation with three monks of the local monastery, almost medieval in it’s quality – an hour well spent.
+I’ve just had a long conversation with three monks of the local monastery, almost medieval in its quality – an hour well spent.

 Must close here, darling for lunch.
 Will write again as soon as I can